kgilds/getRealScripts2015/README.md

 1. *girl-survey-data-management*--The purpose of this Script is prepare the girl survey data set for analysis.Reads the data into R, changes the column names, changes the girlCode to a character class and move to character case to upper case, removes duplicate Girl Codes.

-3. *parent_survey_dm*--The purpose of this scipt is prepare the parent survey for analysis and provides analysis.
+3. *parent_survey_dm*--The purpose of this script is prepare the parent survey for analysis and provides analysis.

 4. *teacher_survey_dm*--The purpose of this script is to prepare the teacher survey for analysis.